 CBT for psychosis

 This 6 hour course, with APA & some other CE credit, presents the fundamentals of CBTp as an individualized, recovery oriented approach.
 Learn the basics of collaboration, normalizing, developing a map or formulation, and then addressing each of the major problem areas associated with psychosis.

 Discover how CBT and some other approaches can be helpful and can support recovery for people who have experienced trauma that then led to dissociation and psychosis.
 This is a 6 hour course, offering APA and some other CE credit.

 This free self-paced 3-hour course, sponsored by SAMHSA, is open to all learners.
 It is designed as an introduction to foundational concepts related to cognitive behavioral therapy (CBT) and its application to psychotic symptoms and experiences.
 Modules include:

 This free 1-hour webinar provides clinicians and clinicians-in-training with a brief orientation to the application of Cognitive Behavioral Therapy to psychotic symptoms and disorders, its evidence base and the core principles and techniques of the intervention.

 This free 1-hour webinar will explain how Cognitive Behavioral Therapy for psychosis (CBTp) can effectively support loved ones experiencing psychosis.
 An overview will be provided, along with key skills family members can draw on to support their lived one.

 Telehealth and Individual CBTp

-This free webinar serves to help practitioners consider critical intervention targets and high-yield motivational, cognitive, and behavioral strategies that are amenable to telephonic encounters, telehealth, or digital accompaniment.
-Companion clinical tip sheets and self-directed CBT for psychosis learning resources will be provided to learners.
+This free 1-hour webinar aims to help practitioners consider critical intervention targets and high-yield motivational, cognitive, and behavioral strategies that are amenable to telephonic encounters, telehealth, or digital accompaniment.
+Companion clinical tip sheets and self-directed CBT for psychosis learning resources are available.

 How is group CBTp different or the same via teletherapy?